wp-media/adminimize/readme.txt

 * Add global option to hide admin notices for each role.
 * Replace static source to get option, only one function to get it.
 * Change Admin Bar Feature: Difference between front-end and back-end.
+* More stability on admin bar settings.
+Switch hook to set, get data of admin bar.
 * Several code changes.

 = 1.8.5 (2015-03-19) =